GreenfishK/starvers/data/README.md

 # Data Acquisition
-Create a directory .BEAR in your home directory abd copy this data directory recursively into ~/.BEAR
+Create a directory .BEAR in your home directory and copy the content of this data directory including all sub-directories into ~/.BEAR .

 ## Datasets
 See [here](https://github.com/GreenfishK/BEAR/blob/master/data/rawdata-bearb/hour/README.md)